kevmurray/bash-move-git-files-with-history/README.md

 ### Move a directory from one repo into another repo

 I need to move a subset of files into another repo.
 Like moving reusable code out of one repo into a library.
-This command takes 4 parameters and moves the contents (not the directory, but the contentst of the directory) to another repo
+This command takes 4 parameters and moves the contents (not the directory, but the contents of the directory) to another repo

 ```
 move-git-files-between-repos.sh \